How to Document a 30-Year Legacy System to Save Millions

 Why Your Documentation Efforts Keep Failing to Deliver Value

 I've watched teams pour hours into documentation that no one ever uses.
-Last year I dealt with a client who spent six months creating a wiki that was outdated before it launched.
+Last year I dealt with a client who spent 6 months creating a wiki.
+It had 200 pages.
+But it was outdated before they launched it.
+No one read it because it didn't answer the real questions.
 The biggest problem I see is internal managers push hard for 'features over foundation' every single time.
 They don't see documentation as a business enabler.
+For example, during a sprint, a product manager told the team to skip updating docs to release a new feature faster.
+That feature later caused a major outage because the team didn't record a new data dependency.
+The outage cost $1.2 million.
 Offshore teams often deliver code with insufficient or unreadable documentation.
-This cycle ensures important architectural decisions and system behaviors are lost, turning maintenance into a constant guessing game.
+I once reviewed code from an offshore team that had comments in a language the client couldn't read.
+This cycle ensures important architectural decisions and system behaviors are lost.
+Maintenance becomes a constant guessing game.
 You can't build for longevity if you can't even understand what's already there.
+In my opinion, the fix is to treat documentation like a needed part of every sprint.
+Don't add a story unless it includes a doc update.
+This simple rule cut doc gaps by 70% in one project I led.

 Key Takeaway